 On dumbbell presses, I like to use two different variations:

-- The neutral grip press: Instead of having the dumbbells sideways in the same direction as the barbell would be, hold them so that the weight part of the dumbbell is facing forward in front of you, so that your hands are facing each other.
+Instead of having the dumbbells sideways in the same direction as the barbell would be, hold them so that the weight of the dumbbell is facing forward in front of you so that your hands are facing each other.
 Some people also find this easier on their wrists than a standard dumbbell press.
-(This is variation that can be a great assistance to your standing barbell press as well.)
+(This is a variation that can be a great complement to your standing barbell press as well.)

 First, the press is an extremely stubborn lift and it is notoriously hard to get any gains on your press, even if all other lifts are going up at a steady rate.